Many of my scripts work with temporary files, usually relative to the scripts directory1,

 Reacting to Exit Code

-It is also possible to react to to the scripts exit code, which can be useful to only remove certain output on script failures.
+It is also possible to react t the scripts exit code, which can be useful to only remove certain output on script failures.

 #!/bin/bash